Orthodontist charged in scheme to bribe Arkansas lawmaker

 Hutchinson has also pleaded guilty to accepting bribes from a health nonprofi t in another case.
 Hutchinson is the nephew of Gov. Asa Hutchinson.

 Burris is accused of paying Hutchinson more than $157,000 through Hutchinson's law firm and providing gifts such as free orthodontic services for his family.
-He's set to be arraigned Sept.
-11.
+A spokesman for Burris denied the allegations and said they will "mount a forceful defense."